 Just a short walk from here, you can visit Lugdunum, the ancient ruins of Fourvière (entry is free).
-Take a break on the tiered seating of the grand theatre, which dates back to the 15th century BC and look out over the city below.
+Take a break on the tiered seating of the grand theatre, which dates back to the 15th year BC and look out over the city below.
 Just imagine, during the reign of Hadrian the rows of seating went right up to the top of the hill.
 Below, the smaller odeum was designed for musical performances, rhetoric and poetry, and it still displays some beautiful mosaics.If you are interested in ancient history, make sure you also visit the museum built into the hillside (included in the Lyon City Card).

 You can then walk down the hill to the Vieux-Lyon (Old Lyon) district, or take the funicular at the station Antiquaille, in time for a well-deserved lunch break!